K8rly/GoVote/README.md

 What age group is more likely to vote?
 More likely to vote Republican or Democrat?

-What precinct is more likely to vote?
+What zip code is more likely to vote?
 More likely to vote Republican or Democrat?

-What city has a higher percentage of voters/highest number of boomers, gen z, etc **Prediction: Which age groups/precincts are more likely to vote Republican or Democrat?
+What city has a higher percentage of voters/highest number of boomers, gen z, etc **Prediction: Which age groups/zip codes are more likely to vote Republican or Democrat?

 ### Description of the data exploration phase